 - What were 3 amazing things that happened today?

 - How could you have made today better?

-- You can always see areas for improvement in your life but by writing it down in a positive form you avoid seeing it as a problem but instead, see it as an area for improvement and then you can find solutions to get there
+- You can always see areas for improvement in your life but by writing it down in a positive form you avoid seeing it as a problem and instead, see it as an area for improvement and then you can find solutions to get there.

-- People can think success has to be complex and difficult, but simple is best—it is hard for someone to be consistent if they’re trying to do a huge amount of work
+- People think success has to be complex and difficult, but simple is best—it is hard for someone to be consistent if they’re trying to do a huge amount of work.